Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Methodology

 In our application study, where streets are partitioned into clusters defined by urban neighborhoods, it is rather plausible to assume that interference occurs within streets belonging to the same neighborhood, but not between streets belonging to different, geographically distant, urban neighborhoods.
 Indeed, we can reasonably expect that customers patronizing stores in a given peripheral area will hardly switch over to other distant, peripheral areas because of a single light rail line connecting only one of these peripheries with the city center, but with none of the other peripheries.
+Moreover, the treated cluster is naturally detached from the rest of Florence by the Arno River on the north side, and by the Bellosguardo hills on the East side, and we avoid considering control streets on its South and West side.
+Thus following, all the control neighbourhoods can be considered distant from the tramway line, and the spillover effects are unlikely to arise on them.